-Initiative Addresses Math Achievement Gap in Newton Schools
+Initiative Addresses Math Achievement Gap in Newton chools

-NSF is launching its second donor challenge match to increase funding for the Calculus Project.
-A generous donor will once again match up to $25,000 in contributions from the community during the month of March.
-Last year NSF raised a total of $40,000 for the program and the goal this year is a dollar for dollar match of $50,000.
+NSF launched its second donor challenge match to increase funding for the Calculus Project.
+A generous donor once again matched up to $25,000 in contributions from the community during the month of March.

 Since the program’s 2013 launch, the Newton Public Schools has seen significant enrollment growth in high-level mathematics among traditionally underrepresented student groups: